 --Ella Fitzgerald sings "Hot Chocolate" and "Lady Be Good."

 --Julie London sings "Basin Street Blues" and the title song from the movie "Boy On a Dolphin."

 --Oscar Hammerstein recites the lyrics to "Do I Love You Because You're Beautiful?" while Richard Rodgers conducts the orchestra.
 The song is from the TV musical "Cinderella" (which pre-empts next week's "Ed Sullivan Show").

 --Billy Fellows (singer-comedian) - plays piano, then does an imitation of Sammy Davis Jr. singing "That Old Black Magic."

 --The Ohio State Glee Club - perform a medley of college songs.

 --Paul Hahn (trick-shot golfer)

-Also scheduled: Film clips from "Boy On a Dolphin," a movie starring Sophia Loren, Alan Ladd and Clifton Webb.
+--On film: A clip from the movie "Boy On a Dolphin," starring Sophia Loren, Alan Ladd, and Clifton Webb.

 --Robert Briscoe (Lord Mayor of Dublin)